-The GCM used to produce this reanalysis product is the UK version of the LMD GCM (hereafter MGCM), which has been developed in a collaboration of the Laboratoire de Météorologie Dynamique, the Open University, the University of Oxford and the Instituto de Astrofisica de Andalucia.
-This model uses physical parameterisations shared with the LMD GCM, which are coupled to a UK-only spectral dynamical core alongside an energy and angular momentum conserving vertical finite-difference scheme.
-Tracers such as CO2 and dust are transported by a UKonly semi-Lagrangian advection scheme (Newman et al., 2002) with mass conservation (Priestley, 1993).
+The GCM used to produce this reanalysis product is the Mars Planetary Climate Model (PCM) - UK Spectral (hereafter MGCM), which has been developed in a collaboration of the Laboratoire de

+Météorologie Dynamique, the Open University, the University of Oxford and the Instituto de Astrofisica de Andalucia.
+This model uses physical parameterisations shared with the Mars PCM, which are coupled to a UK-only spectral dynamical core alongside an energy and angular momentum conserving vertical finite-difference scheme.
+Tracers such as CO2 and dust are transported by a UK-only semi-Lagrangian advection scheme (Newman et al., 2002) with mass conservation (Priestley, 1993).

 The MGCM is similar to the model used in Montabone et al. (2014) for a previous reanalysis dataset but now includes additional sub-models.
 CO_2 is now transported as an additional tracer providing a better representation of the CO_2 cycle.
 A thermal plume model is used to better represent turbulent structures in the planetary boundary layer (Colaïtis et al., 2013), of importance for the evolution of tracers.
 A 'semi-interactive' two-moment scheme is used to freely transport dust in the model (Madeleine et al., 2011), although the dust column optical depth at each grid point is scaled to match the observed dust distribution which is assimilated into the MGCM from spacecraft observations.
+Specific physical parameterisations linked to the water cycle include the cloud microphysics package (Navarro et al., 2014) that accounts for nucleation on dust particles and supersaturation.